Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The Parliament of India exercises control over the Council of Ministers through various mechanisms, including
+The Parliament of India exercises control over the Council of Ministers through various parliamentary mechanisms, ensuring accountability and transparency in governance.
+These include:

-Adjournment motion This is a motion to discuss a definite matter of urgent public importance.
-If passed, it forces the government to respond and can lead to embarrassment or censure.
+Adjournment Motion: This motion is used to discuss a specific and urgent matter of public importance.
+If admitted, it compels the government to respond and can lead to debate, criticism, or even censure, putting the ruling party in a difficult position.

 QUESTION 67